contentauth/c2pa-python/docs/native-resources-management.md

 - Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object; `_swap_handle()` requires the resource to be active and the replacement non-null.
 Direct assignment gives up both, and the resulting bugs (an ACTIVE object with a null handle, or a silently discarded pointer) surface far from their cause.

 - A `_release()` that raises has its exception silently swallowed by `_cleanup_resources()`, visible only in the logs.
-A small lifecycle for managed resources lets `_release()` check whether they need releasing; the actual release call wrapped in try/except is a fallback for unexpected failures.
+A small lifecycle for managed resources would let `_release()` check whether they need releasing; the actual release call wrapped in try/except is a fallback for unexpected failures.

 - `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls), so it must handle being called on an already-cleaned-up object.
 Setting attributes to `None` after closing them is the standard pattern.

 - Calling `c2pa_free` directly is not recommended. `ManagedResource` handles this.
-A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`. `ManagedResource` relies on this guard so the unknown-ownership failure paths can free eagerly without risking a double-free.
+A redundant free of an already-released pointer is not a crash: the native pointer registry rejects an untracked address without touching memory and returns `-1`. `ManagedResource` relies on this guard so the unknown-ownership failure paths can issue a guarded free without risking a double-free.
 A manual free is still wrong — the lifecycle owns the pointer and bypassing it defeats the state checks.

 - When a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
 The parent listed first in the class definition wins.
 With the ABC listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
 The class with the concrete implementation therefore comes first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).